 2. Choose any one corner of the band-aid.
 And work little by little on that corner.
 Don’t peel more with one pull in this method.
 Do it slowly and the less you peel, the less it will hurt.
 If the bandage is on the hairy part of the body.
 Then peeling slowly will make it a little more comfortable.

-4. Does it slowly, breathe, keep patience, and stay relaxed as you work the band-aid.
+4. Does it slowly, breath, keep patience, and stay relaxed as you work the band-aid.

 PROCESS-6: MELTING THE ADHESIVE

 1. In this method, adhesive melting can be done by applying warm air.
-To applying air you need a blow dryer.
+To apply air you need a blow dryer.

 2. Set to the lowest setting to get warm air from your dryer.
 Blow warm air in a back and forth motion onto the band-aid.
 Warm air softness the sticky part of the band-aid.
 This makes the bandage very easy to remove.